 - The game will automatically build new caches when you start it now.

-The reason for the ping spike in the game can be due to unnecessary applications running in the background.
-Some of them would be taking a lot of system resources, and thus the game won’t be getting the RAM that it requires to operate with stability.
+The reason for the ping spike in the game may be due to unnecessary applications running in the background.
+Some of these applications consume significant system resources, preventing the game from receiving the RAM it needs for stable operation.

-So, it’s obvious that you should play Destiny 2 with no other process running in the background.
+So, it’s obvious that you should play Destiny 2 with no other processes running in the background.
 If they are running, follow the steps below to stop them.

 - Open Task Manager with Ctrl + Shift + Esc.